matt-dray/ip-geolocate-map/README.md

 ## Data

 The [IP address](https://en.wikipedia.org/wiki/IP_address) data are fake and were generated using the [generator](https://github.com/paulhendricks/generator) package, then geolocated using the [freegeoip](https://github.com/luiscape/freegeoip) package.
-'Groups' were assigned arbitarilty and randomly.
+'Groups' were assigned arbitrarily and randomly.